rwbl/lcd-custom-char-maker/README.md

 ```

 ### Tinkerforge
-The LCD 20x4 display supports up to 8 custom characters 0-7 which are mapped to \u0008-\u000F (\u takes hex numbers).
+The LCD 20x4 Bricklet supports up to 8 custom characters 0-7 which are mapped to \u0008-\u000F (\u takes hex numbers).
-Tested defining and writing custom characters with an LCD 20x4 v1.2 Bricklet with UID=BHN.
+Tested defining and writing custom characters with an LCD 20x4 v1.2 Bricklet having UID=BHN.
-Some snippet exmples.
+Some API snippet exmples.

 #### C
 ```